NIVANorge/Mobius2/docs/existingmodels/autogen/easylake.md

 # EasyLake

 This is auto-generated documentation based on the model code in [models/easylake_simplycnp_model.txt](https://github.com/NIVANorge/Mobius2/blob/main/models/easylake_simplycnp_model.txt) .
-Since the modules can be dynamically loaded with different arguments, this does not necessarily reflect all use cases of the modules.
+Since the modules can be dynamically loaded with different arguments, this documentation does not necessarily reflect all use cases of the modules.

-The file was generated at 2024-04-19 10:44:57.
+The file was generated at 2024-04-19 11:07:17.

 ---